 Safeguarding is paramount in every adult’s mind as we all want our children to live safe and happy childhoods.
-Through our safeguarding policies and procedures, safer recruitment and training of all staff, governors and volunteers we ensure the safety and well-being of all our children is upheld, as the UN Convention of the Child states in Article 19, 34, 36, 37 and 39.
+As the UN Convention of the Child states in Article 19, 34, 36, 37 and 39, we ensure the safety and well-being of our children is upheld through our safeguarding policies and procedures, safe recruitment and training of all staff, governors and volunteers.
 Our pupils are continually taught and encouraged to live healthy lifestyles and adopt safe practices through our PHSE and wider curriculum.

 This is a sensitive area in which all staff receive regular training.
-Kippax Greenfield Primary School works with other services for children and families, particularly through the Brigshaw Co-operative Trust Guidance and Support Team, to support the needs of all our children.
+Kippax Greenfield Primary School works with other services for children and families, particularly through the Brigshaw Learning Partnership Guidance and Support Team, to support the needs of all our children.

-Our Safeguarding Team are: Mrs Roberts (Acting Headteacher), Mrs Lightfoot (Senco) and Mrs Reucroft (Learning Mentor) Our named governor for child protection: Mrs Lackey (see Governor section).
-The child protection policy can be viewed in the School Policy section of this website or by parents on request.
+Our Safeguarding Team are: Mrs Pashley and Ms Beth Hartshorne (Headteachers) and Miss Holyoak (SENCo).
+Our named governor for child protection is Mrs Lackey.
+The child protection policy can be viewed on our School Policy page.

 The Domestic violence and abuse school notification project has been designed to provide confidential notification to schools on any incidents of domestic violence and abuse which occur within a child’s household that might have an impact on a child whilst they are in school.

 We have a member of our school staff who is trained to allow them to use the information that has been shared, in confidence, and ensure that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in or witnessed a domestic violence or abuse incident.

 We are keen to offer the best support possible to our pupils, and we believe this is going to be extremely beneficial for all those involved.